ah474747/ent-kaurene-classification/MANUSCRIPT_DRAFT.md

 ## Conclusion

 This comprehensive benchmark demonstrates that ESM-2 protein language model embeddings combined with machine learning algorithms provide a powerful and robust approach for terpene synthase classification.
 Our multi-product analysis reveals that while performance varies with class balance and target product, ESM-2 + ML approaches consistently outperform traditional bioinformatics methods.

+Most importantly, our models address a critical practical challenge in enzyme discovery: the prioritization of sequences from large databases for experimental validation.
+With AUC-ROC scores of 0.931 for germacrene classification, our approach enables researchers to efficiently rank thousands of unannotated terpene synthase sequences and focus experimental efforts on the most promising candidates.
+This transforms the traditional "many fish in the sea" problem into a manageable prioritization task, potentially accelerating the discovery of novel terpene synthases with desired product specificities.

-The framework established here can be readily extended to other enzyme families and provides a foundation for future computational enzyme discovery efforts.
+The framework established here can be readily extended to other enzyme families and provides a foundation for future computational enzyme discovery efforts, offering a practical tool for the growing field of synthetic biology and natural product biosynthesis.

 ## Data Availability